 If you have got a suggestion for how I could improve this reading list, please let me know.
 For one thing, you’ll be helping increase my chances of hitting my OKR!

 Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, by Christina Wodtke, 2016.
 This book is a great place to start, because it’s told as a story, an easy-to-read “fable” that follows a struggling start-up that turns things around by embracing OKRs.
 Also, it’s short — the story is 100 pages, including pictures, and then there’s a further 50 pages of advice.
 (Here’s a review of the book by @jukesie.)

-The Art of the OKR If starting out with a book is too much, I recommend this 2014 article by Christina Wodkte, which contains much of the guidance on executing OKRs that would later go into her book.
+The Art of the OKR If starting out with a book is too much, I recommend this article by Christina Wodkte, which contains much of the guidance on executing OKRs that has gone into the second edition of her book.
 You’ll miss out on the story though….

 Felipe Castro’s Beginners guide to OKRs contains just about all that you need to understand OKRs and start putting them into practice.
 It’s like a practical ‘how to’ guide for OKRs, covering things from how to write them to how to track them — and it’s clear.

 - I would start here: Why the secret to success is setting the right goals, TED talk by John Doerr (12 minutes)